 During the school year, students may also find work-study or part-time positions that may develop into an APEx with the approval of their Faculty Advisor.
 Additionally, opportunities are continually being developed through SPH departments for students to enrich their learning through structured professional experiences.
 The titles of previous student APEx experiences are included at the end of this handbook.
 This list will offer some ideas to help students get started.
-For additional guidance on how to find an appropriate APEx project, students may make an appointment with the Associate Dean for Community Engagement, Dr. Aimee Afable, aimee.afable@downstate.edu, or with the APEx Coordinator, Samiha Hussain, samiha.hussain@downstate.edu.
+For additional guidance on how to find an appropriate APEx project, students may make an appointment with the Associate Dean for Community Engagement, Dr. Aimee Afable aimee.afable@downstate.edu.

-What should a student do if the Applied Practice Experience requires a Linkage Agreement?
+What should a student do if the Applied Practice Experience requires a Linkage Agreement ?

 The School of Public Health requires a Memorandum of Understanding (MOU) on record for all APEx organizations.
 Students working with APEx organizations that are new to the School of Public Health must obtain approval from their Faculty Advisor.
-Once the Faculty Advisor approves, students can then request a linkage agreement from Ms. Samiha Hussain, the APEx Coordinator, samiha.hussain@downstate.edu.
+Once Faculty Advisor approves, students can then request a linkage agreement from Ms. Arlene Mbonu, the APEx Coordinator, arlene.mbonu@downstate.edu.
 Some APEx sites may have specific requirements, such as criminals background checks, medical clearance or a legal agreement with SUNY Downstate School of Public Health.
 If a legal agreement is required, please email Associate Dean for Community Engagement, Dr. Aimee Afable aimee.afable@downstate.edu.
 Include the following information in the email to Dr. Afable on the point of contact at the organization: full name, organization, phone number, and email address.
 It may take a couple months to review and establish the agreement between the SPH and the organization.
 Requests should be submitted as early as possible to ensure completion prior to the proposed start date.